Fine compactified Jacobians of reduced curves: Introduction

 \begin{convention} A \textbf{separating point} of a curve $X$ is a geometric point $n\in X$ for which there exists a subcurve $Z\subset X$ such that $\delta_Z=1$ and $Z\cap Z^c=\{n\}$.
 If $X$ is Gorenstein, then a separating point $n$ of $X$ is a node of $X$, i.e. $\wh{\O}_{X,n}=k[[x,y]]/(xy)$ (see Fact \ref{F:Gor-dagger}).
 However this is false in general without the Gorenstein assumption (see Example \ref{Ex:non-dagger}). \end{convention}

-\begin{convention} Given a curve $X$, the \textbf{generalized Jacobian} of $X$, denoted by $J(X)$ or by $\Pic^{\un 0}(X)$, is the algebraic group whose $k$-valued points are the group of line bundles on $X$ of multidegree $\un 0$ (i.e. having degree $0$ on each irreducible component of $X$) together with the multiplication given by the tensor product.
+\begin{convention} Given a curve $X$, the \textbf{generalized Jacobian} of $X$, denoted by $J(X)$ or by $\Pic^{\un 0}(X)$, is the algebraic group whose group of $k$-valued points is the group of line bundles on $X$ of multidegree $\un 0$ (i.e. having degree $0$ on each irreducible component of $X$) together with the multiplication given by the tensor product.
 The generalized Jacobian of $X$ is a connected commutative smooth algebraic group of dimension equal to $h^1(X,\O_X)$. \end{convention}